evannetwork/evannetwork.github.io/dev/hello-world.md

 We work on a unix command line.

-You have installed parity, solidity and nodejs as described [here](/dev/setting-up).
+You have installed all the blockchain utilities needed to connect to and develop with evan.network, like parity, solidity and nodejs as described [here](/dev/setting-up).

 You have installed truffle, as described [here](http://truffleframework.com/docs/getting_started/installation)<sup>[+]</sup>.